 Overlap in age ranges

-Meet Olivia and Wade
+Meet Olivia and Wayde

-From Olivia and Wade's mom:
+From Olivia and Wayde's mom:

 Our children, Olivia and Wayde have Developmental Disabilities as well as Autism.
 In Summer 2016, my husband Brandon and I signed them up for the NWSRA Little Sprouts Day Camp.
 Before their participation in NWSRA, we had tried play groups and a preschool program.
 The play groups were okay, but it worked mainly because I was there to help push the interaction with others.
 At the preschool program, Olivia would sit and cry, wouldn’t move from the door, would sit under tables and hide.
 At some points she would hold my leg so tightly that I would lose a shoe trying to leave the classroom.